Saint-Omer: History

-Saint-Omer first appeared in the writings during the 7th century under the name of Sithiu (Sithieu or Sitdiu), around the Saint-Bertin abbey founded on the initiative of Audomar, (Odemaars or Omer).
+Saint-Omer first appeared in the writings during the 7th century under the name of Sithiu (Sithieu or Sitdiu), around the Saint-Bertin abbey founded on the initiative of Audomar (Odemaars or Omer).

 Omer, bishop of Thérouanne, in the 7th century established the Abbey of Saint Bertin, from which that of Notre-Dame was an offshoot.
-Rivalry and dissension, which lasted till the French Revolution, soon sprang up between the two monasteries, becoming especially virulent when in 1559 St Omer became a bishopric and Notre-Dame was raised to the rank of cathedral.
+Rivalry and dissension, which lasted till the French Revolution, soon sprang up between the two monasteries, becoming especially virulent when in 1559 Saint-Omer became a bishopric and Notre-Dame was raised to the rank of cathedral.

-In the 9th century, the village that grew up round the monasteries took the name of St Omer.
+In the 9th century, the village that grew up round the monasteries took the name of Saint-Omer.
 The Vikings laid the place to waste about 860 and 880.
 Ten years later the town and monastery had built fortified walls and were safe from their attack.
-Situated on the borders of territories frequently disputed by French, Flemish, English and Spaniards, St Omer for most of its history continued to be subject to sieges and military invasions.
+Situated on the borders of territories frequently disputed by French, Flemish, English and Spaniards, for most of its history Saint-Omer continued to be subject to sieges and military invasions.

 In 932 Arnulf of Flanders conquered the County of Artois and Saint-Omer (Sint-Omaars in Dutch) became part of the County of Flanders for the next three centuries.
-In 1071 Philip I and the teenage Count Arnulf III of Flanders were defeated at St Omer by Arnulf's uncle and former protector, Robert the Frisian, who subsequently became the Count of Flanders until his death in 1093.
+In 1071 Philip I and the teenage Count Arnulf III of Flanders were defeated at Saint-Omer by Arnulf's uncle and former protector, Robert the Frisian, who subsequently became the Count of Flanders until his death in 1093.

-Along with its textile industry, St-Omer throve in the 12th and 13th century.
+Along with its textile industry, St-Omer thrived in the 12th and 13th century.
 In 1127 the town received a communal charter from the count, William Clito, becoming the first town in West Flanders with city rights.
 Later on the city lost its leading position in the textile industry to Bruges.
 After the mysterious death of Count Baldwin I, the County of Flanders was weakened.
 In 1212 Philip II of France captured Baldwin's daughter Joan and her husband Ferdinand, Count of Flanders and forced them to sign the Treaty of Pont-à-Vendin, in which Artois was yielded to France.
 Ferdinand did not take this lying down, and allied with Emperor Otto IV and John, King of England, he battled Philip II at Bouvines, but was defeated.
 Despite the political separation for the next 170 years, the city remained part of the economic network of Flanders.

 In 1340 a large battle was fought in the town's suburbs between an Anglo-Flemish army and a French one under Eudes IV, Duke of Burgundy, in which the Anglo-Flemish force was forced to withdraw.
 From 1384, St-Omer was part of the Burgundian Netherlands, from 1482 of the Habsburg Netherlands and from 1581 to 1678 of the Spanish Netherlands.